Skip to Content

 • Submersible water pumps: These pumps are directly placed into the water, are cooled by the water, and rely on hoses and fittings to move the water and nutrients through the rest of the system.

-• Inline water pumps.
-This style of pump is attached on the outside of the system, is cooled by the air, and transfers water and nutrients from inside the holding tank to the tray and growing medium.
+• Inline water pumps: This style of pump is attached to the outside of the system, is cooled by the air, and transfers water and nutrients from inside the holding tank to the tray and growing medium.

 Which Water Pump Is Best for the Home Hydroponics Gardener?